chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ![Prototype 1](../week-02/media/proto-01.webp)
 **Prototype using consumer electronics**

-What's missing:
+What was missing:

 1. No effort involved.
-This will result in a failing grade.
-It's only good for prototyping
+This would result in a failing grade.
+It was only good for prototyping
-2. Can't guarantee the compatibility of the hand unit with the 3.5mm TRRS jack
+2. Couldn't guarantee the compatibility of the hand unit with the 3.5mm TRRS jack
-3. Can't prototype the visual feedback feature, where the 3.5mm jack shows "ready" state to the user via an LED
+3. Couldn't prototype the visual feedback feature, where the 3.5mm jack shows "ready" state to the user via an LED

 ## Bring intelligence to the main body